FraBle/python-sutime/README.md

         sutime.includeRange.
 Default is False.
         "Tells sutime to mark phrases such as 'From January to March' instead of marking 'January' and 'March' separately"
+    jvm_flags: Optional attribute to specify an iterable of string flags to be provided to the JVM at startup.
+For example, this may be used to specify the maximum heap size using '-Xmx'.
+Has no effect if jvm_started is set to False.
+Default is an empty tuple.
     """

 sutime.parse(input_str, reference_date=''):